jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->

+### Day 53: July 30th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on Team Turtles 37 project - back-end.

+**Thoughts**: I was a little nervous about being the back-end lead but I think I'm going to learn a lot.
+Even today, I learned about creating branches from other exisiting branches, adding changes, submitting PRs and then merging them :D

+### : July 29th, 2017 -- REST DAY - traveled from Europe back to US.

 ### Day 52: July 28th, 2017

 **Today's Progress**: Coded for 90 minutes.
 Work through Flexbox Zombies and through NPM challenges on fCC back-end.